 - Yellow leaves are a sign of stress and could indicate plants are struggling.
-This could be a result of lack of water or even too much water.
-Very few plants like sitting in water logged areas.
+This could be a result of a lack of water or even too much water.
+Very few plants like sitting in water-logged areas.

 - Yellow leaves or even a duller green colour can also be a sign that plants are struggling for nutrients, a feed with organic chicken manure pellets should rectify this for you.